MBSR-TT Frequently Asked Questions

 Is your program affiliated with the other MBSR teacher trainings?

 No, it's independent.
-We also recommend the original training at the Center for Mindfulness in Massachusetts and at the Center for Mindfulness at University of California, San Diego.
+We also recommend the Mindfulness Center at Brown and the Center for Mindfulness at the University of California, San Diego.
 Also, if you do not have our MTTP training we may consider completion of most of the trainings at either of these centers as equivalent for the program prerequisite.